 Let’s reframe this discussion and leave out any specific “required” minimum number of hours.

-What if we were to think purely in terms of improving sleep quality—meaning how restful and deep the sleep you do get is?
+What if think purely in terms of improving sleep quality—meaning how restful and deep your sleep is?

 Actually, let’s be really clear on this: the goal here is not to do some sort of complete overhaul or to magically and unrealistically add an hour or three of sleep to your day.
 Rather, the idea here is to see if there’s something we can find that will nudge you in the direction of better quality sleep.